torvalds/linux/Documentation/networking/filter.rst

 paragraphs is being used.
 However, the instruction set format is modelled closer to the underlying architecture to mimic native instruction sets, so that a better performance can be achieved (more details later).
 This new ISA is called eBPF.
 See the ../bpf/index.rst for details.
-(Note: eBPF which originates from [e]xtended BPF is not the same as BPF extensions!
+(Analte: eBPF which originates from [e]xtended BPF is analt the same as BPF extensions!
 While eBPF is an ISA, BPF extensions date back to classic BPF's 'overloading' of BPF_LD | BPF_{B,H,W} | BPF_ABS instruction.)